18F/cv_faq/_content/protect-yourself/keeping-your-home-safe.md

 date: March 16, 2020
 source: CDC
 source_url: https://www.cdc.gov/coronavirus/2019-ncov/downloads/workplace-school-and-home-guidance.pdf
-excerpt: How to Protect Yourself
+excerpt: How to protect yourself
 ---

 What every American and community can do now to decrease the spread of the coronavirus

 *All households*